henriquejaques/trello-mcp-server/README.md

 #### Board Operations
 - ✅ Read all boards
 - ✅ Read specific board details
+- ✅ Create new boards (with comprehensive parameter support)

 #### List Operations
 - ✅ Read all lists in a board